 Sara P. Crovitz provides counsel on all aspects of investment company and investment adviser regulation.

 Michaela Walker is the head of the asset management and regulatory team at Eversheds Sutherland.
-She has more than 20 years’ experience of advising asset managers, depositaries, custodians, administrators, charities, pension schemes and other financial institutions on regulatory and product related work.
-She regularly advises clients in the structuring and establishment of investment funds, both onshore and offshore, the regulation of investment funds and their operators and asset management firms more generally.
-Michaela has been involved recently in advising clients on the MiFID II changes, Brexit and PRIIPs.
+She has more than 25 years’ experience of advising asset managers, depositaries, custodians, administrators, charities, pension schemes and other financial institutions on regulatory and product related work.
+She regularly advises clients on the structuring and establishment of investment funds, both onshore and offshore, the regulation of investment funds and their operators and asset management firms more generally.
+Michaela has been involved recently in advising clients on the impact of COVID 19 on asset management businesses, as well as advising firms on upcoming legislative changes relating to climate change and sustainability and on products with ESG characteristics.
+She also advises on the impact of Brexit and other key regulatory changes.
 She regularly contributes to industry publications and speaks at seminars and is named as a leading individual in Legal 500 and Chambers.